umd-mith/mincomp-dsah/index.md

 Try to "seed" a site.
 What do you think this means?
 Why would you want to seed a site?
 Can you figure out where the data is stored locally on your computer?

+Disconnect from the Internet and see what you are still able to browse and read.

 If you are really getting into this, try installing [Dat], which is the underlying protocol and software library that Beaker uses.
 See if you can figure out how to use it to fetch the site you created.
 Or this site: dat://mincomp.mith.us

 ### Discussion (1 hr)